Manganese: Occurrence

-The most important manganese ore is pyrolusite (MnO_{2}).
+The most important manganese ore is pyrolusite (link=manganese(IV) oxide|MnO2).
 Other economically important manganese ores usually show a close spatial relation to the iron ores, such as sphalerite.
 Land-based resources are large but irregularly distributed.
 About 80% of the known world manganese resources are in South Africa; other important manganese deposits are in Ukraine, Australia, India, China, Gabon and Brazil.

 Manganese is mainly mined in South Africa, Australia, China, Gabon, Brazil, India, Kazakhstan, Ghana, Ukraine and Malaysia.
 In South Africa, most identified deposits are located near Hotazel in the Northern Cape Province, (Kalahari manganese fields), with a 2011 estimate of 15 billion tons.
 In 2011 South Africa produced 3.4 million tons, topping all other nations.

 Oceanic environment

-An abundant resource of manganese in the form of manganese nodules found on the ocean floor.
+An abundant resource of manganese is in the form of manganese nodules found on the ocean floor.
 These nodules, which are composed of 29% manganese, are located along the ocean floor.
 The environmental impacts of nodule collection are of interest.
 According to 1978 estimate, the ocean floor has 500 billion tons of manganese nodules.
 As of April 2025, attempts to find economically viable methods of harvesting manganese nodules are still ongoing, however, none has been commercialized.

 In 1972, the CIA's Project Azorian, through billionaire Howard Hughes, commissioned the ship Hughes Glomar Explorer with the cover story of harvesting manganese nodules from the sea floor.
 This cover story triggered a rush of activity to collect manganese nodules.
 The real mission of Hughes Glomar Explorer was to raise a sunken Soviet submarine, the K-129, with the goal of retrieving Soviet code books.

 Manganese also occurs in the oceanic environment, as dissolved manganese (dMn), which is found throughout the world's oceans, 90% of which originates from hydrothermal vents.
 Particulate Mn develops in buoyant plumes over an active vent source, while the dMn behaves conservatively.
 Mn concentrations vary between the water columns of the ocean.
 At the surface, dMn is elevated due to input from external sources such as rivers, dust, and shelf sediments.
 Coastal sediments normally have lower Mn concentrations, but can increase due to anthropogenic discharges from industries such as mining and steel manufacturing, which enter the ocean from river inputs.
 Surface dMn concentrations can also be elevated biologically through photosynthesis and physically from coastal upwelling and wind-driven surface currents.
 Internal cycling such as photo-reduction from UV radiation can also elevate levels by speeding up the dissolution of Mn-oxides and oxidative scavenging, preventing Mn from sinking to deeper waters.
 Elevated levels at mid-depths can occur near mid-ocean ridges and hydrothermal vents.
 The hydrothermal vents release dMn enriched fluid into the water.
 The dMn can then travel up to 4,000 km due to the microbial capsules present, preventing exchange with particles, lowing the sinking rates.
 Dissolved Mn concentrations are even higher when oxygen levels are low.
 Overall, dMn concentrations are normally higher in coastal regions and decrease when moving offshore.